Intensity correlations in decoy-state BB84 quantum key distribution systems: Results

 \section{Results}

 We analyze a recorded sequence containing 171120 S states, 28240 D states, and 24201 V states produced by system~A (509267~S, 255433~D, and 254139 V states produced by system~B) that we collected during the measurement.
 We present the central experimental result in \cref{fig:experimental-result}.
 We show the intensity ratios for the first- and second-order correlations for both systems in \cref{fig:experimental-result}(a) and (b).
-Here each horizontal line represents the mean energy of the state preceded by the pattern of states, in relative (black vertical scale) and absolute (gray vertical scales) units.
-The last letter of each label indicates the intensity setting of the analyzed state.
-That is, the vertical position of every labeled line represents the intensity ratio given by
+Here, the vertical position of each horizontal line denotes the mean energy value corresponding to the \textit{pattern} indicated by the label, in relative (black vertical scale) and absolute (gray vertical scales) units.
+As already mentioned, the rightmost letter of each label indicates the intensity setting of the considered \textit{pattern}.
+Precisely, the vertical position of every labeled line given by